merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/03_Configuration.md

 The minimum order amount for all zones.

-Note: Minimum order amount should be enabled in the system in order to get this function into effect: System -> Configuration -> Sales -> Sales -> Minimum Order Amount
+Note: Minimum order amount should be enabled in the system in order to get this function: System -> Configuration -> Sales -> Sales -> Minimum Order Amount

 ### Catalog